Noaaan/MythicMetals/PATCHNOTES.md

 The armor itself now grants you extra max health (up to 5 hearts with the full set).
 It also features the Carmot Shield, which is a passively regenerating shield.
 It can block up to 5 incoming damage per piece (blocks up to 20 damage with the full set).
+The tools also contain some abilities.
+The sword has an extra level of looting, while the rest have an extra level of fortune.

 ### Balance Changes
 Buffed Morkite's fuel value from 1000 to 1200 ticks (from smelting 5 to 6 items per fuel).